SethFalco/red-panda-emotes/README.md

 ### What if my drawing program doesn't support OpenRaster?
 You can use something like [GIMP] or [Krita] to convert it to a format compatible with your drawing software first.
 When converting it back, be wary of program specific features that may have been used to draw the image when trying to convert it back to OpenRaster, you may have to rasterize or merge some layers.

+Meanwhile you could always ask them to support the format!

 ## Emotes
 ### All Colors